bidhata/adb_fastboot_installer/README.md

 # Windows ADB & Fastboot Installer Tool

+Whenever I format my Windows laptop, I enter the same ancient ritual:
+“Thou shall suffer while installing ADB and Fastboot.”

+Seriously — every time it’s the same pain.
+Half the tools on GitHub look like they were last updated when Android KitKat was still cool.
+And those random .exe installers… bro, I’m never sure if they’re installing ADB or secretly mining Bitcoin in the background.

+So I finally snapped.
+And made my own single-click, open-source ADB + Fastboot + Android Driver installer. 🎉

+✔ Downloads everything directly from Google (no shady files, promise!)
+✔ Installs drivers like a grown-up
+✔ Sets the PATH automatically (because why should we suffer?)
+✔ Even auto-updates itself using Windows Task Scheduler — like a well-trained robot.

+If you’ve ever felt the pain of “adb not recognized” after a fresh format… this one’s for you.
+Hope it saves your sanity. 😎

+#Android #Tools #ADB #Universal

 A simple, automated tool to install and maintain the latest Android Platform Tools (ADB, Fastboot) and Google USB Drivers on Windows.

 ## Features